-2.2.
-Surface area determination
+2.2 Surface area determination

 As described in Sect.
-3.1, the specific surface area of the films was determined by measuring the change in pressure from the adsorption of a known volume of krypton gas when the Kr was exposed to the film at 77 K. The alumina-coated pyrex tube was placed in a 22-cm-long, 3-cm-i.d. stainless steel chamber with copper-gasket seals that could be entirely immersed in liquid nitrogen in a large dewar and then filled with a known amount of Kr.
+3.1, the specific surface area of the films was determined by measuring the change in pressure from the adsorption of a known volume of krypton gas when the Kr was exposed to the film at 77 K. In particular, the alumina-coated pyrex tube was placed in a 22-cm-long, 3-cm-i.d. stainless steel chamber with copper-gasket seals that could be entirely immersed in liquid nitrogen in a large dewar.
 This approach was developed in our lab for measuring the surface areas of soot films in situ (Aubin and Abbatt, 2003).

-2.3.
-Kinetics experiments
+2.3 Kinetics experiments

 The ozone decomposition experiments were conducted in a static chamber at room temperature with online ozone detection by UV absorption at 254 nm.
 Figure 1 displays the instrumental setup.
 The dimensions of the tube used as the absorption cell were 54-cm-long and 3.1-cm i.d. and the cell was equipped with quartz windows at each end.
-The 254 nm radiation from a mercury pen-ray lamp first passed through an interference filter, then through a lens, the absorption cell, another lens and onto a silicon carbide

-(Cree Research, Inc.).
-A second beam of light exited the opposite side of the pen-ray lamp, and through a second, equivalent interference filter onto a reference photodiode.
+The 254 nm radiation from a mercury pen-ray lamp first passed through an interference filter, then through a lens, the absorption cell, another lens and onto a silicon photodiode.
+A second beam of light exited the opposite side of the penray lamp, and through a second, equivalent interference filter onto a reference photodiode.
 The ratio of the main and reference photodiode signals was used to reduce the noise in the lamp's signal due to short timescale fluctuations.
-The background signal ratio 5 was measured both at the beginning and at the end of each ozone exposure, after all the ozone had been destroyed and the signal had stabilized.
-With this set-up, a typical ozone detection limit was on the order of 2×1012 molecules/cm3 (signal-to-noise ratio of one, over a 1 s integration period).
+The background signal ratio was measured both at the beginning and at the end of each ozone exposure, after all the ozone had been destroyed and the signal had stabilized.
+With this set-up, a typical ozone detection limit was on the order of 2×10^{12} molecules/cm3 (signal-to-noise ratio of one, over a 1-second integration period).

-Ozone was generated by passing a stream of oxygen through a commercial ultra-

-- 10 violet ozone generator (Jelight, Inc., model 100).
-The ozone/oxygen mixture passed through a silica gel trap immersed in an ethanol bath cooled to ~193 K with liquid nitrogen.
-After about one hour of collection, the O_3/O_2 mixture was pulled off the silica gel into an evacuated glass bulb.
-The absorption chamber was passivated with ozone prior to the beginning of a day's experiments by flooding the chamber with a large amount - of ozone from the ozone bulb and letting it sit in the chamber for at least 30 min before it was evacuated.
-The alumina film was then removed from the purge box and immediately placed in the reaction chamber that had been evacuated for 20 min down to a few thousandths of a millibar by a rotary vacuum pump and then opened to atmosphere.
+Ozone was generated by passing a stream of oxygen through a commercial ultraviolet ozone generator.
+The oxygen/ozone mixture passed through a silica gel trap immersed in an ethanol bath cooled to \sim 193 K with liquid nitrogen.
+After about one hour of collection, the O3/O2 mixture was pulled off the silica gel into an evacuated glass bulb.
+The absorption chamber was passivated with ozone prior to the beginning of a day's experiments by flooding the chamber with a large amount of ozone from the ozone bulb and letting it sit in the chamber for at least 30 minutes before it was evacuated.
+The alumina film was then removed from the purge box and immediately placed in the reaction chamber that had been evacuated for 20 minutes down to a few thousandths of a millibar by a rotary vacuum pump and then opened to atmosphere.
 A liquid nitrogen trap was placed in front of the line from the vacuum pump to prevent any pump oil from back streaming into the reaction chamber.